 Battle of Clontarf

-A battle between the Vikings and an Irish army led by King Brian Borough took place on April 23, 1014, at Clontarf.
+On April 23, 1014, a conflict took place at Clontarf between the Vikings and an Irish army under King Brian Borough.
 It was one of the Vikings’ last great fights.

 When people read about the Battle of Clontarf in Irish and Viking literature, they saw it as a battle between natural and supernatural forces.
 For example, there were witches, goblins, and demons that are mentioned in these literature.